 There are several ways to add Google Analytics tracking code to your WordPress site, but we will explain to you the two easiest and most popular ways.

 Method 1: Adding Google Analytics Tracking Code Manually to WordPress

-Although both of these methods are quite easy, but in this method, you will need some simple knowledge about WordPress coding to load google analytics tracking code in WordPress file and use WordPress templates.
+Although both of these methods are quite easy, in this method, you will need some simple knowledge about WordPress coding to load google analytics tracking code in WordPress files and use WordPress templates.

 Follow the steps given below to manually add your Google Analytics tracking code.